-Vertical diamond drill holes are used for geological and grade modelling, except where information is needed to clarify large-scale fault planes.
-The Mineral Resources at Dwarsrivier Mine are based on a total of 237 diamond drill holes that have been used for grade estimation and orebody modelling purposes.
+Vertical diamond drill holes are used for geological and grade modelling, except where information is needed to clarify largescale fault planes.
+The Mineral Resources at Dwarsrivier Mine are based on a total of 284 diamond boreholes, inclusive of 47 new boreholes, that have been used for grade estimation and orebody modelling purposes.
 The drill core is NQ size and is geologically and geotechnically logged.
 The collar position of the drill holes is surveyed, but no down-hole surveys are done, and the holes are assumed to have minimal deflection.

 The chromitite seam is bounded above and below by pyroxenites.
 As such, the ore horizon is clearly defined.
 The core is sampled from the top contact downwards at 0.5 metre intervals.
 The core is split and half is retained as reference material in the core sheds.
 The other half is crushed and split into representative samples, which are crushed and pulverised for chemical analysis.
-The samples are analysed using fusion/ICP-OES for chrome oxide ($\rm Cr_2O_3$), $\rm SiO_2$, $\rm FeO$, $\rm Al_2O_3$, MgO and CaO.
+The samples are analysed using fusion/ICP-OES for chrome oxide (Cr2O3), SiO2, FeO, Al2O3, MgO and CaO.
 Three laboratories, all ISO 17025 accredited for this method, are used.
 Every tenth sample is analysed in duplicate.
-SARM 8 and SARM 9 standards, as well as in-house reference material, are included every 20 to 30 samples in each batch.
 The density for each sample is measured using a gas pycnometer.

-Mineral Resources have been estimated using Ordinary Kriging, where Cr_2O_3 , FeO, Al_2O_3 , MnO and MgO-contents of the LG6 seam and densities were determined, using block sizes of 50 x 50 x 4 metres.
+Mineral Resources have been estimated using Ordinary Kriging, where Cr2O3, FeO, Al2O3, MnO and MgO-contents of the LG6 seam and densities were determined, using block sizes of 50 x 50 x 4 metres.

 During mining, a slightly diluted run of mine ore inclusive of the 'false' hangingwall is fed to the beneficiation plant.
 In the dense media separation part of the plant, the coarse fraction is upgraded to 40 percent Cr_2O_3 , with a yield of 80 percent.
-In the spiral section of the plant the finer fraction is upgraded to 44 percent Cr_2O_3 , and 46 percent Cr_2O_3 respectively, for metallurgical grade fines and chemical grade fines.
+In the spiral section of the plant the finer fraction is upgraded to 44 percent Cr2O3, and 46 percent Cr2O3 respectively, for metallurgical grade fines and chemical grade fines.
 A 67 percent yield is achieved in the spiral circuit.